grdw/grdw/_posts/2021-11-06-project-euler-32-pandigital-products.md

 }
 ```

+**Improvement #2: Change the starting off point**
-After applying that change, we can reduce `problem_32` down quite dramatically.
-Alongside that change; the next thing to do is to see what the highest number in the loop is, which seems to be 7852, so we can start our loop from 7853.
-All in all, we can reduce `problem_32` down to:
+After implementing the improved `valid_divisors()` method, the `problem_32()`-method can be slimmed down quite dramatically.
+The next thing to do is to see what the highest number in the loop is, which seems to be 7852, so we can start our loop from 7853.
+With both those changes, we can reduce `problem_32` down to:

 ```rust
 fn problem_32() -> u64 {